How to Schedule TikToks in 2026 (Without Shadowbans)

 - File size: Under 287 MB

 Why this matters: TikTok compresses videos that don't meet specs, reducing quality and hurting performance.
+Check the latest social media image sizes to ensure your videos meet each platform's requirements.

 5. Write Scroll-Stopping Captions